PING Ethics (Q&A)

 The field of content marketing is developing fast and finding its suitable procedures.
 Mistakes are made in this early stage and the industry has many operators that as private persons are not bound by any professionally binding regulations.

 The PING Helsinki event aims at developing the field of content marketing in Finland by creating new business and by developing the rules of the industry.
 PING Helsinki gathers the industry under one roof and provides a forum for open discussion about the changes in the industry and its rules.
-The event organisers have gathered the PING Ethics code based on the experiences gathered from the event.
+The PING Ethics code is based on the experiences gathered from the event.

 Signing the code is easy, however, abiding by it demands long-term commitment and can be challenging at times.
-Support from peers is available at the PING Helsinki events and on the open PING Helsinki Facebook group (https://www.facebook.com/groups/1584342678473168/).
+PING Helsinki offers expertise in the field of influence marketing and how to plan and execute it successfully.
+You are also welcome to join our discussions on the PING Helsinki Facebook group.